So I just received an e-mail that I am on Strict Probation…what does that mean?

-- You have one more semester to get your cumulative GPA back above a 2.0 or you will earn suspension.
+- You have this semester to get your cumulative GPA back above a 2.0 or you will earn suspension.

-- Check to make sure your financial aid has not been affected.
+- You should check and make sure your financial aid has not been affected.

 - Think about what was going on last semester...

 - Were any of the changes you made effective?

 - Did you make any changes in your lifestyle/studying habits?

 - You will now be expected to meet with an advisor in Academic Advising at least once during the semester before you are able to register for classes for the next semester.

 - You will now be required to complete the Academic Contract (online or in person) before you are eligible to register for classes next semester.